 (Leon Smith/Bristow, OK)

+'The CMA needs to honor those who paved the way for today's successes.
+Much is made about increasing the audience, but the early history of the music shows that it was popular far and wide due to those pioneers who got the new thing called 'radio' off the ground.
 Perhaps they've slipped out of mind - but all one has to do is play their music to know they'll be remembered.
 And more than a few such as Redd Stewart, Jerry Byrd, Elton Britt, John Lair, Doc Williams, among others are worthy of the Hall of Fame honors.
 These are the people that helped create the bond between Country music and its' fans, and helped put Nashville on the map.'

 (Dave Sichak/San Jose, CA)